-Regular commission meetings begin at a time agreed upon by the commissioners and include each of the following items, in order:
+Regular commission meetings begin at a time agreed upon by the commissioners and include each of the following items, if applicable, in order:

-- 1. Call to Order and Pledge to Flag
+- 1. Call to Order

 - 2. Roll Call

 - 3. Agenda Amendments

 - 4. Consent Calendar

 - 5. Meeting Open to the Public

 - 6. Public Hearings and Other Matters

 - 7. Matters Initiated by Commission

 - 8. Commissioner Reports

 - 9. Adjournment